FriendsOfTerraform/modules/azure/sql-server/README.md

         - (string) **`compute = "Gen5"`** _[since v0.0.1]_

             Defines the compute for the database.
 Note that certain compute options are only available to certain tiers, and may not be available in some regions.
-Run this CLI command to get a list of options applicable to your region. `az sql db list-editions --location westus --output table`
+Run this CLI command to get a list of options applicable to your region. `az sql db list-editions --location westus --output table`.
+Where `--location` should be set to your region.

         - (number) **`min_vcores = 1`** _[since v0.0.1]_